Tweener/kmplate-lib/README.md

 # Kmplate-lib

-Kmplate-lib is a template to easily create a new Kotlin Multiplaform library with Maven Central publishing configuration.
+Kmplate-lib is a template to easily create a new Kotlin Multiplatform library with Maven Central publishing configuration.

 ### 1. Create a webhook post messages on Slack